Business Growth Coaching

 Focus on Ideal Clients.
 Reevaluate your current clients and ask, “Are these clients Ideal Clients?”
 If they are not Ideal Clients, then refocus your attention on reaching those prospects who would be Ideal Clients for your business.

-Meeting Pulse.
+Meeting Rhythm.
 Establish a weekly meeting with a specific agenda designed to help you stay focused on what is important, solve issues effectively, and keep the team connected.
 Establish all-day Quarterly Meetings and an Annual two-day Meeting to keep the focus on the future.

 Develop A Game Plan